 Letting someone go or choosing to spend less time together doesn't mean that you don't love them.
 I've had to let go of many amazing people in my life and it was never because I didn't love them.
 I still think about the friends I have chosen to take space from, and I actively send them love and wish the best for them.

 When we avoid difficult situations to protect ourselves or the feelings of others, we are doing a disservice to everyone involved, especially ourselves.
-You are not serving anyone by staying in a relationship in which you don't feel understood, celebrated, loved or met.
+We are not serving anyone by staying in a relationship in which we don't feel understood, celebrated, loved or met.

 When we stand in our truth regardless of the discomfort that may come along with that, not only do we grow but we bring upon growth and transformation for the others involved as well.
 Chances are, if you're feeling this way, they are too!

 Are your friends there to celebrate your successes, or do their own self judgement and lack of self love get in the way of celebrating you?
 Our highest desire is to be loved and being celebrated is a form of love.

 Rather than feeling frustrated or hurt by your friends not celebrating you, can you have compassion for them in that they aren't able to celebrate themselves and therefore are not able to celebrate you?
 Can you choose compassion, but honour what you need and how you desire to be met in relationship?

 Some friendships naturally phase away and there isn't a need to label or judge that experience.
 Typically, this happens when both people are consciously aware that shifts have taken place and both trust in where their hearts are guiding them.

 Other times it can be more difficult if we have a long history together, share mutual friends, and are attached to stories and agreements from the past.
 When it feels difficult, most often this is a sign that one person has made big shifts internally or externally and that has created a space that no longer feels in alignment for the friendship.